zwang695/alexa-skills-list/README.md

 ## [Boston Transit](skills/boston-transit/B01CDLJ3CO)

-*Alexa, ask Boston Transit how the Red line is doing.*
+*Alexa, ask Boston Transit when the next train to South Station gets in to Kendall*

-Find out the status of MBTA public transit (subway, Silver, and commuter line status so far, but more information coming soon).
+Find out the status of MBTA public transit (subway, Silver, and commuter line status, as well as real time predictions for trains).

 ***